sarahkorb/VAE-for-Medical-Image-Generation/README.md

 # Usage
 ## Data Preparation
-If using the [Prostate Gleason Dataset](https://github.com/MicheleDamian/prostate-gleason-dataset/tree/master) dataset, download it into /Data directory.
+If using the [Prostate Gleason Dataset](https://github.com/MicheleDamian/prostate-gleason-dataset/tree/master) dataset, download it into `/Data` directory.
 All MedMNIST images will be downloaded automatically.
+If you would like to train the VAE to generate images from a custom dataset, modify the `dataset.py` file to create a new Dataset class.
+You will find examples of other custom datasets classes in the file already.
 ## Install Requirements
 ```
 $ pip install -r requirements.txt
 ```
-## Run Model
+## Train VAE
 ### For Vanilla VAE and MSSIM VAE
 Change desired parameters in config dictionary in `run_reg_vaes.py` and specify desired model.
 Then run `$ python run_reg_vaes.py`
 ### For VAE-GAN